UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 * You will need to accept each assignment separately.

-* Accepting an assignment will trigger the creation of a new gitHub repository for you to work on your assignment.
-That repository will be in your gitHub account.
+* Accepting an assignment will trigger the creation of a new GitHub repository for you to work on your assignment.
+That repository will be in your GitHub account.
 By default it is "private", so that only you and the instructors will be able to see it.

 * This repository is only assigned to you.

 * Any work you do there will not affect the work of your classmates.

-* The name of the new repository will include your gitHub user name at the end.
+* The name of the new repository will include your GitHub user name at the end.

-Once your repository has been created, go to its link (provided by gitHub) and clone it on your development system, under the folder you selected for this purpose.
+Once your repository has been created, go to its link (provided by GitHub) and clone it on your development system, under the folder you selected for this purpose.

-Here: `Cloning a repo <https://docs.github.com/en/gitHub/creating-cloning-and-archiving-repositories/cloning-a-repository>`_ is gitHub's official guide on how to clone a repository.
+Here: `Cloning a repo <https://docs.github.com/en/GitHub/creating-cloning-and-archiving-repositories/cloning-a-repository>`_ is GitHub's official guide on how to clone a repository.

-.. _gitHub_classroom_workflow:
+.. _github_classroom_workflow:

-gitHub Classroom Assignment Workflow
+GitHub Classroom Assignment Workflow
 ====================================

 The following is the workflow you will need to follow for each individual assignment.